Generalized Assignment for Multi-Robot Systems via Distributed Branch-And-Price: Distributed Branch-and-Price Method

 \section{Distributed Branch-and-Price Method}

 In this section, we provide a purely distributed algorithm, inspired by the centralized branch-and-price scheme, to solve~\eqref{eq:GAP2} in a peer-to-peer network.
-Then, we provide a cloud-assisted version of the algorithm taking advantage of an aiding computing unit.
 We assume a solver for Linear Programs is available.
 In particular, we use the simplex algorithm proposed in \cite{jones2007lexicographic} to find the unique \emph{lexicographically minimal optimal} solution of a LP and the associated optimal basis.
+In the proposed distributed algorithm, called \emph{Distributed Branch-and-Price}, each agent $i$ maintains and updates, at the generic time $t$, local optimal cost and solution candidates $\jarg{i}{t}$ and $\zinc{i}{t}$, as well as a local tree $\treearg{i}{t}$.
+Each agent also maintains and updates a label $\labelarg{i}{t}$ indicating which problem in $\treearg{i}{t}$ it is solving.
+The candidate optimal solution of a generic problem $\probarg{i}{\ell}$ of $\treearg{i}{t}$, for some $\ell$, is characterized in terms of a small, representative set of columns called \emph{basis} (c.f.
+Appendix~\ref{sec:lps}).
+We denote as $\basisarg{i}{t}$ the candidate optimal basis of agent $i$ at time $t$.
+At each communication round $t$, the generic agent $i$ constructs a local restricted master program \ac{RMP}$_i$ in the form